PierreZ/fdb-book/src/00_welcome.md

 # The FoundationDB's Book 📖

 Welcome to FoundationDB's Book!
-If you are looking to start writing your own datastore with FoundationDB, or if you curious about FDB, you have come to the right place.
+If you are looking to start writing your own datastore with FoundationDB, or if you are curious about FDB, you have come to the right place.

+🚧 This is currently a work-in-progress, feel free to [contribute](https://github.com/PierreZ/fdb-book) chapters! 🚧

 ## What This Book Covers